Restless Legs Syndrome

 Offers Telehealth

 With over 15 years of experience in the field of electroencephalography, epilepsy diagnosis, and the management of people with drug-resistant epilepsy, I serve as the Director of the Duke Comprehensive Epilepsy Center.
 My responsibilities also encompass overseeing the Analytical Neurophysiology Lab, which focuses on advancing the field of neurophysiology to more accurately localize epileptic foci in patients with drug-resistant epilepsy, employing state-of-the art signal analysis techniques integrated with artificial intelligence.
 The ultimate aim of this endeavor is to optimize treatment efficacy through individually tailored approaches, thereby enhancing the quality of life in people with epilepsy.
 Central to my approach is the concerted effort to assemble a highly collaborative team to achieve the best possible outcome for each patient.
 To do so, I also strive to integrate the latest innovative developments in the field into patient care, ensuring the highest treatment standards in our field.
 Dr. Frauscher is rated as an Elite provider by MediFind in the treatment of Restless Legs Syndrome.
-Her top areas of expertise are Epilepsy, Restless Legs Syndrome, Seizures, and REM Behavior Disorder.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Epilepsy, Restless Legs Syndrome, Seizures, REM Behavior Disorder, and Deep Brain Stimulation.

 What are the latest Restless Legs Syndrome Clinical Trials?